Rejection In A Relationship: Tips For Navigating Painful Emotions

 Understanding rejection sensitivity

 Rejection sensitivity is a propensity to intensely and adversely react to the perceived possibility of rejection from a romantic partner.
 It is a psychological phenomenon that surfaces as an intense fear or anxiety that people will distance themselves, causing the individual to expect rejection in many situations.
-Those suffering from experiencing rejection sensitivity often misinterpret or overreact to various social cues, causing them to anticipate rejection in interpersonal and romantic relationships even when none was implied.
+Individuals with rejection sensitivity often misinterpret or overreact to various social cues, causing them to anticipate rejection in interpersonal and romantic relationships, even when none is implied.

 Research shows a strong correlation between rejection sensitivity and the presence of mental health disorders.
 According to studies, individuals with heightened rejection sensitivity may be more likely to experience conditions such as depression, rejection anxiety, and borderline personality disorder.
 This correlation is due to various factors that include both physical alterations in the brain as well as past experiences of trauma and an unbalanced stress response.
 Awareness of this sensitivity may enable individuals to understand their emotional patterns and reactions better and motivate them to seek support.